 Welcome to Old Westbury and greetings from the Student Health Center!

 We want you to be successful during your time with us and beyond, and that includes your health and wellness, too.
 So please review our website for information on what we offer, how to access our services and general health and wellness advice.
-We are emerging from a worldwide pandemic and we seem to be encountering other viruses in its wake, so please keep in mind the following:
+We have emerged from a worldwide pandemic and we seem to be encountering other viruses in its wake, so please keep in mind the following:

 - Hand Hygiene is crucial to protect from so many infections.
 Wash your hands with soap and water for at least 20 seconds-sing the Happy Birthday song 2-3 times and you'll start to smile!